mattlianje/pin/README.md

 <img src="pix/pin-real-world-lr.svg">

 This represents a synthetic med/large production codebase.
-You have a bunch of data-models mapped to storage engines (more or less explicitly), and processing functions scattered across modules.
+You have a bunch of data-models mapped to storage engines (more or less explicitly), and processing functions scattered across modules whose entrypoints get triggered by some external workflow scheduler.

 Developers will often work on one part, without knowing what goes on in the others.